CamLib/AltmetricClient/README.md

 ## Testing

 The code is a little 'impure' in terms of testing, in that there are what some people might (probably correctly) call Integration Tests mashed in with Unit Tests.
+As a result, there are three directories with tests in.

-These are around things like loading lists of DOIs in from CSVs (there's a files_in directory in the codebase, with a test file in it), and actually exercising the real Altmetric API endpoint.
+All tests that are independent and can be run locally are in the 'tests' folder.
+This still contains some tests that might not be considered 'pure' Unit Tests, i.e. tests to read lists of DOIs in from CSVs (there's a files_in directory in the codebase, with a test file in it).

+Then the other two test directories (tests_integration and tests_issues) contain some tests that call out to the Altmetric endpoint.
+As such, these should only be run one at a time, and very occasionally - like when a config change has been made, or if the endpoint changes.

+Oddly enough, the tests_issues directory contains tests that map onto issues in the issues list.
+They're mostly included for a bit of history and documentation.

-The former example at least relies upon a local resource (i.e. a test CSV loaded in from the files-in directory)...
-These means related tests will fail in PyCharm unless the local 'working directory' for those tests has been set in the run config.
+All three directories contain tests that rely upon a local resources (e.g. test CSVs loaded in from the files-in directory or written to files_out)...
+This means tests will fail in PyCharm unless the local 'working directory' for those tests has been set in the run config.

 See [https://www.jetbrains.com/help/pycharm/run-debug-configuration.html](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html)...